How to Apply to the PhD Program

 It is recommended that students take more than just the mathematical prerequisite classes, as more experience in analysis, differential equations, optimization, topology, probability, or measure theory will help your graduate study immensely.

-The University of Minnesota had 360 applicants for 22 positions in the Fall 2020 entering class.
-We made 70 offers of admission.
+The University of Minnesota had 330 applicants for 16 positions in the Fall 2024 entering class.
+We made 60 offers of admission.
 All students were offered financial support by the University of Minnesota.
-The mean GPA of admitted students who attended a U.S. university was 3.84/4.0.
-The mean GRE scores of all admitted students were 157.5 on the verbal section and 167.3 on the quantitative section.
-The mean score on the analytical writing section was 4.0.

 TOEFL Waivers

-The TOEFL may be waived for admission if the applicant has completed at least 16 credits of college-level work at a university in the US, Canada, United Kingdom, Australia, or New Zealand within 24 months of the desired date of admission.
+The TOEFL may be waived for admission if the applicant has completed secondary school education or at least 16 credits of college-level work at a university/college from a country on this list within 24 months of the desired date of admission.
 If you are admitted and are offered a teaching assistantship, you will need to take the Spoken English Test for Teaching Assistants (SETTA).

 If you have questions about applying to the Economics Doctoral Program, please contact the Economics Graduate Studies Office at econdgs@umn.edu.
 Please do not write to individual professors with transcripts or resumes.
 Your credentials cannot be evaluated without a formal application.